Liturgical colours: Sarum Rite

 The Sarum Rite was a medieval liturgical rite used in England before the Reformation which had a distinct set of liturgical colours.
 After the Anglo-Catholic Revival of the 19th century, certain Church of England churches began adopting Sarum liturgical colours as an attempt to produce something that was an English expression of Catholicism rather than a Roman expression.
 One of the chief advocates behind this was Percy Dearmer.
 The exact colours used by the mediaeval Sarum rite are a matter of dispute, but colours adopted by contemporary churches claiming to use the Sarum scheme include in particular deep blue for Advent, which may be popularly referred to as "Sarum blue", and unbleached linen for Lent.
-The Sarum rite has never received official approval in the Church of England or Episcopal Church (United States), but has influenced a number of cathedrals and parish churches.

 Methodist churches

 Methodists use a colour scheme similar to those used by Lutherans and Roman Catholics.
-The United Methodist Church, prior to the early-1990s, used red solely for Pentecost, even including the Sundays after Pentecost Sunday, with the use of green being reserved for the season of Kingdomtide, which usually lasted from late August/early September until Christ the King (the last Sunday in Kingdomtide).
+The United Methodist Church, prior to the early 1990s, used red solely for Pentecost, even including the Sundays after Pentecost Sunday, with the use of green being reserved for the season of Kingdomtide, which usually lasted from late August/early September until Christ the King (the last Sunday in Kingdomtide).
 Since the publication of the 1992 Book of Worship, the UMC has followed the ELCA practice of wearing red only for Pentecost, Holy Week and Reformation Sunday and green for the rest of the Pentecost season.

 Reformed churches

 The Presbyterian Church (USA), or its predecessor denominations, has sanctioned the use of liturgical colours and promoted their use in The Worshipbook of 1970, the 1993 Book of Common Worship and the 2018 Book of Common Worship.
 Advent and Lent are periods of preparation and repentance and are represented by the colour purple.
+Blue can be used for Advent instead of purple.
 The feasts of Christmas Day and Christmastide, Epiphany Sunday, Baptism of the Lord Sunday, Transfiguration Sunday, Easter Season, Trinity Sunday, and Christ the King Sunday are represented by white.
 Green is the colour for periods of Ordinary Time.
 Red is for Pentecost Sunday, but may also be used for ordinations, church anniversaries, and memorial services for ordained clergy.
 Red or purple are appropriate for Palm Sunday.
 During Holy Week, purple is used until the church is stripped bare on Maundy Thursday; the church remains stripped bare on Good Friday and Holy Saturday, though in some places black might be used on those days.

 Similarly, the United Church of Christ includes indications of which liturgical colour to use for each Sunday in its annual calendar.
 The general Western pattern is followed, with either purple or blue recommended for Advent.